kirinmurphy/codethings-next-router-addons/README.md

 } = useUrlParamCategoryFilter(paramName);
 ```
 where `activeFilterId` matches to the param in the URL
-and `activeFilterName` is the corersponding name from the filterCategories collection.
+and `activeFilterName` is the corresponding name from the filterCategories collection.

+If param value is missing or an array of values, these will be set to null

 ### Example: In-page filter
 In some component we make a dropdown selector for the filter: